Marcioshub/encrypt-decrypt-py/README.md

-# Encrypt - Decrypt Files
+# Encrypt - Decrypt Files (RANSOMWARE)

+- FOR EDUCATIONAL PURPOSES ONLY!

 This script will iterate through the given file path and encrypt/decrypt all files.
 Please use this script carefully, if you lose the key you may not be able to decrypt your files.